 I am taking the Rate-O-Rama series to the next level.
 At the end of each month I will do a raffle in which the winner will win a $5.00 tip.

 To enter all you have to do is participate in playing the Rate-O-Rama game.
 Since R-O-R is updated every Sunday night in order to qualify you must play the game during it's initial seven day period with Sunday evening being the cutoff period.

 For each game you play you will receive a ticket for the raffle.
 Therefore if you play all four games in the month you will have four chances to win.

 The winner will not only win the $5 prize but I will feature your Vocal Profile on Vocal + Assist on both Facebook and Discord and you will be featured in the first R-O-R game of the month after your win.

 The November 2023 Rate-O-Rama Raffle Winner:

 Last week we featured the Country Music classic: "Crazy" as recorded by Patsy Cline (1961), Willie Nelson (1962), and Linda Ronstadt (1976).

 The following are the average ratings for each song as resulted from the votes:

-The Fourteenth Edition of Rate-O-Rama features three renditions of the Country Music classic: "Crazy."
+The Fifteenth Edition of Rate-O-Rama features three renditions of the Post Punk classic: "New Dawn Fades."

 I will be back next week with the results of this Rate-O-Rama Edition.